 Stuart Hyatt: Stations

-Stuart Hyatt’s Stations installation examines how knowing about the land through sound.
-Stations is presented as part of the Anchorage Museum exhibition Counter Cartographies: Living the Land.
-The project invites questioning of western modalities of mapping, which so often privilege the visual, by encouraging listening as a way of knowing and making sense of our world.
+Presented as part of the Anchorage Museum exhibition Counter Cartographies: Living the Land, Indianapolis-based artist Stuart Hyatt's Stations project invites questioning of Western modalities of mapping, which are often visual.
+With Stations, Hyatt encourages listening as a way of knowing and making sense of our world.

 image by Anna Powell Denton